ArnabSaha22/namaste-react/README.md

 5. Why 2 separate packages – react and reactDOM?👀
 -       Because ‘react’ package gives the core React code that is needed to run React anywhere, while ‘reactDOM’ is useful for DOM operations in a web app ie. it is specific to the browser only.
 -       React does not just build web apps, but also mobile and desktop apps, so the separation of core ‘react’ from ‘reactDOM’ makes a lot of sense, since we don’t need ‘reactDOM’ in all these platforms.

+6. What is React and how is it different from other frameworks?
+        React is a library and it has it's own beliefs like mentioned below:-
+        i) Virtual DOM -> React utilizes a virtual DOM and in-memory representation of the actual browser DOM.
+When the state of a component changes React creates a new Virtual DOM representation and compares it with the previous one. ii) View Oriented -> React is view oriented, and is primarily concerned with the view layer of the application.
+It provides a declarative way to build UI components and manages the rendering of those components effeciently. iii)Unidirectional -> React follows a unidirectional data flow, where data flows from parent to child components.
+This promotes a predictble and easier to manage data flow and helps in debugging and understanding the application state. iv) Component based -> React encourages component based architechture where UI are broken down into modular and reusable components, components can be composed and nested to create complex UI structures.

+7. What is the purpose of React's Virtual DOM?
+8. How does React handle updates and rendering?
+[React Reconciliation, Diffing Algorithm]
+9. How does data flow and what are "props" and "state"?
+        [Props are read only and state is an internal parameter]